I'm just a little hoarse, but I'll make the most of it as we're doing Open Line Friday on Wednesday today.

 They just want it done somewhere else other than the DOJ.

-And and by doing it that way, uh, Rush, they get a lower threshold for evidence because if they were going to be going to criminally prosecute, they'd have to prove beyond a reasonable doubt that these attorneys did something wrong.
+Because if they were going to criminally prosecute, they'd have to prove beyond a reasonable doubt that these attorneys did something wrong.

 But if they take it to the civil level and for just disbarment, the level of scrutiny can be much lower.